 It’s up to you whether you include any optional sections on your CV, but always make sure to be as specific as possible.
 Your interests should also be specific.
 “Reading” doesn’t say much about you, but “leading classic book clubs” is far more likely to get you a job as an English teacher.

-Tailor your teacher CV for the role
+How to customize your teacher resume for the job

 Generic CVs are easy to spot and will likely get discarded.
 To avoid the bin, tailor your CV to every position you apply for.
 This shows headteachers that you’ve researched the school and the role, and you genuinely care about the position.